 However, there are many early tell-tale signs that you may notice before your period is due.

 Nevertheless, these signs do vary.
-Some women experience many symptoms, whilst others experience none.
+Some women experience many symptoms, while others experience none.

 Am I Pregnant?
 The Very First Signs Of Pregnancy